 - Artificial Stupidity: Computer players are extremely stubborn with "their" territory – build a city on any square they consider to be "theirs," and they'll raze the city – without any diplomacy scene or change in relationship.
 In fact, if you then attack one of their cities, they'll blame you for starting the war.
 They never offer you any trades.
 They are also incapable of building trade routes (in order to boost luxury and grow their city with celebrations), at least at easy difficulty.

-- Boring, but Practical: The Adam Smith's Trading Co. wonder makes all basic buildings that normally cost one gold per turn upkeep-free.
-Might not sound like much, but free granaries, harbors, temples, banks, libraries can get you along way and allow you to allocate more taxes for research because os how much you have to spend less on first-level buildings.
+- Boring but Practical: The Adam Smith's Trading Co. wonder makes all basic buildings that normally cost one gold per turn upkeep-free.
+Might not sound like much, but free granaries, harbors, temples, banks, libraries can get you a long way and allow you to allocate more taxes for research because of how much less you have to spend on first-level buildings.
 Also, it never becomes obsolete.

 - Easy Communication: As in all the Civ games, you can instantaneously order around everyone in a civilization spanning continents without any communications tech developed.
 Zig-Zagged with diplomacy though: By default you loose contact with other nations 20 turns after encountering their units/territory.
 Without embassies, you can't exchange tech (only sell yours).